The Importance of Correct Posture

 When you are sitting, it is super important to use a chair with firm lower back support and have a desk that is about elbow height.
 If you sit at a desk all day, especially if working on a computer, make sure to take a minute long break every 20 minutes to give your eyes a break and adjust your posture through light stretching if necessary.

 Yoga is also a great way to improve posture as it helps to build strength and improve flexibility, which are necessary to maintain a good posture.
-Rehabilitation, in the form of stretching, foam rolling and corrective resistance training, can also help to alleviate tension and improve muscle balance on either side of a joint.
+Rehabilitation, in the form of lower back stretches, foam rolling and corrective resistance training, can also help to alleviate tension and improve muscle balance on either side of a joint.
 I use my foam roller after every workout, even when I am tired and want to go to bed - because I know I will feel SO much better in the morning!

 If you find that you have incorrect posture, it can be a long process to correct it as you will need to change/adjust a few of your daily habits.
 However, it is SO worth it!
 I am continuously working on improving my posture and I have seen so many positive benefits already!